Stuyvesant High School: September 11 attacks

-Because Stuyvesant was so close to the World Trade Center site, there were concerns of asbestos exposure.
-The U.S. EPA indicated at that time that Stuyvesant was safe from asbestos, and conducted a thorough cleaning of the Stuyvesant building.
-However, the Stuyvesant High School Parents' Association contested the accuracy of the assessment.
-Some problems, including former teacher Mark Bodenheimer's respiratory problems, have been reported—he accepted a transfer to The Bronx High School of Science after having difficulty continuing his work at Stuyvesant.
-Other isolated cases include Stuyvesant's 2002 class president Amit Friedlander, who received local press coverage in September 2006 after being diagnosed with cancer.
-While there have been other cases linked to the same dust cloud that emanated from Ground Zero, there is no definitive evidence that such cases have directly affected the Stuyvesant community.
-Stuyvesant students did spend a full year in the building before the theater and air systems were cleaned, however, and a group of Stuyvesant alumni has been lobbying for health benefits since 2006 as a result.
-In 2019, during a hearing on the reauthorization of the 9/11 Victims Compensation Fund, alumnus Lila Nordstrom testified before the House Judiciary Committee about the conditions at Stuyvesant on and after 9/11.

 Nine alumni were killed in the World Trade Center attack.
-Another alumnus, Richard Ben-Veniste of the class of 1960, was on the 9/11 Commission.
-On October 2, 2001, the school newspaper, The Spectator, created a special 24-page full-color 9/11 insert containing student photos, reflections and stories.
-On November 20, 2001, the magazine was distributed for free to the greater metropolitan area, enclosed within 830,000 copies of The New York Times.
-In the months after the attacks, Annie Thoms, an English teacher at Stuyvesant and the theater adviser at the time, suggested that the students take accounts of staff and students' reactions during and after September 11, 2001, and turn them into a series of monologues.
-Thoms then published these monologues as With Their Eyes: September 11—The View from a High School at Ground Zero.
+On October 2, 2001, the school newspaper, The Spectator, ran a 24-page section with student photos, reflections, and stories.
+On November 20, the magazine was distributed for free to the greater metropolitan area, enclosed within 830,000 copies of The New York Times.
+In the months after the attacks, Annie Thoms, an English teacher at Stuyvesant and the theater adviser at the time, suggested that the students take accounts of staff and students' reactions during and after September 11 and compile them into a collection of monologues.
+Thoms published these monologues as With Their Eyes: September 11—The View from a High School at Ground Zero.

 Later history

-During the 2003–2004 school year, Stuyvesant celebrated the 100th anniversary of its founding with a full year of activities.
+During the 2003–04 school year, Stuyvesant celebrated the 100th anniversary of its founding with a full year of activities.
 Events included a procession from the 15th Street building to the Chambers Street one, a meeting of the National Consortium for Specialized Secondary Schools of Mathematics, Science and Technology, an all-class reunion, and visits and speeches from notable alumni.

-In the 21st century, keynote graduation speakers have included Attorney General Eric Holder (2001), former President Bill Clinton (2002), United Nations Secretary General Kofi Annan (2004), Late Night comedian Conan O'Brien (2006), Humans of New York founder Brandon Stanton (2015), actor George Takei (2016), and astrophysicist Neil deGrasse Tyson (2018).
+In the 21st century, keynote graduation speakers have included Attorney General Eric Holder (2001), United Nations Secretary General Kofi Annan (2004), comedian Conan O'Brien (2006), actor George Takei (2016), and astrophysicist Neil deGrasse Tyson (2018).